 Andrew Solomon’s celebrated book–Far from the Tree: Parents, Children and the Search for Identity–is now a movie!
 Recently, AT3 Center News and Tips had the unique opportunity to interview Leah Smith, a featured parent, about her tools and broader insights for parenting with dwarfism and parenting in general.

 Last September, AT3 Center News and Tips posted an article about an accessible crib written by Christina Mills, Deputy Director of Ability Tools, the state Assistive Technology (AT) Program for California.
-It quickly accrued the most number of shares of anything we’d published to date (a record it sustains).
+It quickly accrued the most number of shares of anything we’d published to date [until this post!]

 That experience and the emergence of an Oklahoma ABLE Tech project that specifically serves parents with disabilities led us to pursue more content on the topic of adapted baby equipment and assistive technology (AT) for parenting more broadly.
 To our delight, those inquiries soon landed us with Leah Smith, new mom to Silas (age 2 months) and Hazel (age 2 years).

 Leah has been rocketing to a certain amount of fame following the release of Far From the Tree, the documentary directed by the Emmy Award winner, Rachel Dretzin.
 Leah and her husband, Joe, have different forms of dwarfism and Joe uses a wheelchair.
 They are among four families profiled in the documentary, released this summer for nationwide distribution, based on Andrew Solomon’s book of the same title.